vuejs/apollo/packages/docs/src/guide-option/queries.md

 }
 ```

 In the `apollo` object, add an attribute for each property you want to feed with the result of an Apollo query.
-Each one of them will become a Smart Query.
+Each one of them will become a **Smart Query**.

+Smart Queries are wrappers around GraphQL queries with additional features like automatic reactivity.

 ## Simple query